 While otomycosis is often initiated by saprophytic fungi, a complex interplay between host and environmental factors contributes to its pathogenesis.
 Aspergillus and Candida species are prominently considered as the primary causes of otomycosis, although their distribution patterns are different.
 A. tubingensis, A. niger, A. terreus, A. fumigatus, and C. albicans are the most frequently isolated fungi from otomycosis cases [5-8].
-Bacterial co-infections immunocompetent uncommon in are individuals, implying synergy between fungal and bacterial agents in the occurrence otomycosis. of The most common bacteria associated with otomycosis are
+Bacterial co-infections uncommon in immunocompetent are individuals, implying synergy between fungal and bacterial agents in the occurrence of otomycosis.
+The most common bacteria associated with otomycosis are